Skip to main content

 • clip-path: inset(100%)

-The first two options remove the element from DOM and accessibility tree, making it completely inaccessible.
+The first two options remove the element from the DOM and accessibility tree, making it completely inaccessible.
 A keyboard user would never get the option to check the box, and a screen reader wouldn’t know anything was there to check.
 Therefore, we need to use one of the latter two options for our accessible checkboxes.

 How to Replace a Checkbox with an SVG